 REU and High School Research Programs: The University of Michigan provides research opportunities for those at the High School and Undergraduate levels through their materials research center, C-PHOM.
 The students will partake in research in the lab and are provided faculty mentorship in addition to financial support.
 If this is of interest to you, more can be found at http://cphom.engin.umich.edu/education-and-outreach/

-Our current REU student, Brandi, is a rising senior at Cal Poly Pomona studying physics with an emphasis in optics.
+Our REU student in summer 2017, Brandi, is a rising senior at Cal Poly Pomona studying physics with an emphasis in optics.
 At her home campus, she conducts research on biconically tapered optical fibers used in biological sensing applications.
 She is at the University of Michigan this summer to participate in a NSF funded REU hosted by the Center of Photonics and Multiscale Nanomaterials.

 MSE Department Programs: Xplore Engineering is an outreach event designed for alumni and the children in their life entering the 4th through 7th grade.
 Through a series of experiential workshops, participants get hands-on experience in a variety of engineering disciplines.
 Through the materials science department, Peter helped run the eXtraordinary Materials workshop where kids got to investigate the structure of common materials through optical and electron microscopy and learn about how materials can behave unexpectedly at really hot or really cold temperatures.
 Demos included heating a space shuttle tile with a blowtorch, heating an iron wire and observing the high temperature phase change, and cooling rubber through the glass transition temperature with liquid nitrogen so it becomes more brittle and eventually shatters.